-Italy's North: Milan and Lombardy March 6-17, 2025 Italy has served as the rewarding mainstay of the in-depth immersions that we have enjoyed together over many years, interspersed, of course, with forays to more exotic locales.
+Italy's North: Milan and Lombardy and optional pre-trip Wagner Ring at La Scala March 12-23, 2026 (March 9-12 for attendance at La Scala Opera House) Italy has served as the rewarding mainstay of the in-depth immersions that we have enjoyed together over many years, interspersed, of course, with forays to more exotic locales.
 To date, we have enjoyed the architecture, urbanism, landscape, art, culture, cuisine and viniculture of regions from north to south, and legendary cities from Rome to Florence to Venice.
 But Milan and its region of Lombardy has not been a place we have yet had the pleasure of sharing together.
-Some of us spent a night or two together there at the end of our recent Princely Cities study tours, and since then Jeffrey Blanchard and I have been busy crafting an eleven-night sojourn in the city and surrounding region, which we are happy to propose for this coming spring, March 6 to 17, 2025!
+Some of us spent a night or two together there at the end of our recent Princely Cities study tours, and since then Jeffrey Blanchard and I have been busy crafting an eleven-night sojourn in the city and surrounding region, which we are happy to propose for this coming spring, March 12 to 23, 2026!
+This is a repeat of an earlier trip in 2025.
+We have restructured the program to allow for those with lesser mobility to participate on this one; a van will be at our disposal to assist those unable to walk long distances at a brisk pace!
+This year, we have the potential good fortune that our dates coincide with the Teatro alla Scala's production of the full Ring cycle by Richard Wagner.
+Please see the descirption of this optional add on at the end of this document.
 It is difficult to sum up in the few words of this prospectus, the many aspects of the layered and intriguing city of Milan and its surrounding region of Lombardy.
 Unlike Rome, its layers do not span the millennia, do not extend so far back in time, and are not visible around every corner, however, just as each part of Italy is unique, and never conforms to a homogeneity from one place to the next, Milan has always struck me as the part of Italy most unlike any of the other parts, particularly so much of the peninsula to the south.
 Over the many years (more than half a century) that Jeffrey and I have frequented, and in his case called Italy home, for me at least, Milan was always somewhat of an afterthought.
 I would stop there for a night, particularly during my first forays, when as a student, I would often travel to and from Italy by train from France (traversing the Atlantic by ship).
 In my wistfulness to be leaving Italy, Milan always struck me as one step out of the rich panoply of experiences and challenges that Italy then posed.
-Trains, busses and trams seemed to be organized and on time, rush hour began at 7 am rather than 10, and the streets lined with stern palazzi and larger commercial buildings spoke of an industriousness and productivity less manifest further south.
-As one moves north in Italy the presence of Gothic and Medieval architecture speaks of the strong Below: Milan, Piazza del Duomo, with the Cathedral front and center, 1386-1805.
+Trains, busses and trams seemed to be organized and on time, rush hour began at 7 am rather than 10, and the streets lined with stern Below: Milan, Piazza del Duomo, with the Cathedral front and center, 1386-1805.
 To the far left is the Galleria Vittorio Emanuele, 1865-77, and the equestrian figure is Vittore Emanuele II, dating from 1896.